ef15c/oberon_stm32f4/sources/omsp/README.md

 Notice the hyphen character after N.RadioSetup type in the VAR clause.
 It means that the variable `confEmitter` is immutable and will be stored in the embedded flash memory.
-The actual definition of this object is computed at compiler or link time and outputted in the constant section of the object file.
+The actual definition of this object is computed at compiler or link time and outputted to the constant section of the object file.
 Because all the initialization is performed at compile/link time, no executable code is generated in the module's body.